microsoft/abap2git/README.md

 **abap2git** is a simplified sync tool written in ABAP code to one-way sync ABAP objects from an SAP system to Git repository with Azure DevOps REST API.
 Compared to existing solution abapGit (https://abapgit.org/), it brings following benefits:
 * Support multiple packages in a Git branch
 * Support multiple SAP systems in the same Git repo, each in their respective branches
+* Support HR/Payroll schemas/personnel calculation rules (PCR)
-* Sync ABAP objects in a released workbench transport request (shortened as TR below) to specific Git branch
+* Sync ABAP objects in a released workbench/customizing (for schema/PCR) transport request (shortened as TR below) to specific Git branch
 * The sync for the transport request only accesses the ABAP objects contained and not other ABAP objects, thus more efficient

 ## Features